 This is a simple, inexpensive way to perfect a scant quarter-inch seam.

-I hope each of you are finding ways to cope.
+I hope each of you is finding ways to cope.
 Sewing, of course, does it for me.
 I'm doing my part and making masks but taking some time to sew all the things that I have been putting off for ages.
-The pile is actually going down!
+The pile is going down!

 I give you my Irish goodbye.